p-manivannan/UQ-Motor-Imagery/Cleanup-progress.md

 # To-Do:
+- Interface that provides hypermodel function to tuner based on method name
-- ensemble.py in models doesn't work.
+- dropout class in models doesn't work.
 Refer to models_test.ipynb for details
+- Create config writing/loading to access method names
 - Clean up and make the following pipelines as modular as possible:
     - Tuning
     - Training